 These weddings are often considered a beautiful amalgam of different traditions.
-Korean weddings are significantly inclined towards western customs, but the whole combination of Korean and western culture is just fantastic!
+Korean wedding are significantly inclined towards Western customs, but the whole combination of Korean and Western culture is just fantastic!
 The celebrations usually begin several days before the wedding.

 This ceremony is a unique event limited to Korean weddings only.
-During the ceremony, usually, a wooden goose is given instead of traditional kireogi to the groom.
+During the ceremony, usually, a wooden goose is given instead of traditional pierogi to the groom.
 The groom is then asked to present this goose to his mother-in-law by bowing twice before her.
-The geese have a characteristic of mating for life, so offering this to mother-in-law is considered a symbol of dignity and harmony and promise the groom makes with his mother-in-law to give the love life and affection to her daughter.
+The geese have a characteristic of mating for life, so offering this to their mother-in-law is considered a symbol of dignity and harmony and a promise the groom makes to his mother-in-law to give the love life and affection to her daughter.

 At the start of the ceremony, vows are taken by the couple as a symbol of integrity and love.
 After the couple ends up speaking vows, they seal them off by bowing and sipping wine from a gourd gown given by the bride’s mother.
 This ceremony is short and lasts for half an hour.

 There is no specific traditional Korean wedding dance.
 But sometimes, the Korean couples practice the Seungmu dance, a traditional Korean dance, at their weddings.
 This dance was originally danced by Korean monks and is designated the most famous South Korean dance style.

 The main requirement for attending Korean weddings is to come up with a white envelope containing money.
 All the guests bring a clean, brisk, white envelope with the amount of money depending upon the relationship between the bride and groom.
 The groom’s family is supposed to purchase a house for the new couple and, the bride’s family furnishes the house.
 This step aims to make the individuals financially stable and independent, and many Korean grooms have already bought houses before their weddings.